 Today’s highlighted body region contains the digestion and gut.
 Pay extra attention to this region, exercise it, and look after it!
 Below you find some tips and recipes.
 You can do these also on other days, but use this symbol as a reminder, and after all, today is the best day to do it

-They say that most diseases start in the gut.
+Folklore always maintained that most diseases start in the gut.
 So it is of utmost importance to look after your gut health.
-Food allergies and intolerance are increasing all the time.
-Mainly because we eat too many processed foods (fast food, pre-prepared, deep-fried) and not enough raw, unpasteurized, and fermented foods.
-Probiotic supplements can help to add ‘good bacteria’ to your food and into your gut.
-If you can change from heavily processed foods such as white bread to sourdough bread and make your own fermented food like Sauerkraut or Kombucha.
-Here is a recipe how to make Sauerkraut.
+Food allergies and intolerances are increasing all the time.
+Mainly because we all eat too much-processed food (fast food, pre-prepared, deep-fried) and not enough organic or even biodynamic, unpasteurized, and fermented food.
+Probiotic supplements can help to add ‘good bacteria’ to your food.
+Try to make small changes, by swapping heavily processed white bread for sourdough bread.
+You can also make your fermented foods, like Sauerkraut or Kombucha.
+Here is a recipe for how to make Sauerkraut.

 For more biodynamic tips please download our FREEBIES